Hazuki (wrestler)

-Reo Hazuki (葉月レオ, Hazuki Reo), better known by her ring name Hazuki, is a Japanese professional wrestler currently working for the World Wonder Ring Stardom promotion.
-She also appears for Stardom's partners Consejo Mundial de Lucha Libre and Spark Joshi Puroresu of America, being the current CMLL Japanese Women's Champion and Spark Joshi World Champion.
+Reo Hazuki (葉月レオ, Hazuki Reo), better known by her ring name Hazuki, is a Japanese professional wrestler working for the World Wonder Ring Stardom promotion.
+She also appears for Stardom's partners Consejo Mundial de Lucha Libre and Spark Joshi Puroresu of America, where she is the current Spark Joshi World Champion in her first reign.

 In Stardom, Hazuki is a former four-time Artist of Stardom Champion, three-time Goddesses of Stardom Champion and one-time High Speed Champion.
 Hazuki was also one of the winners of the 2021 Goddesses of Stardom Tag League.